 Bowel obstruction can happen when:

-- cancer in the abdominal area (such as ovarian, bowel or stomach cancer) presses on the bowel from the outside
+- cancer in the abdominal area (such as ovarian, bowel or stomach cancer) presses on the bowel

 - other cancers (such as lung or breast cancer) spread to the abdomen and press on the bowel

 - cancer grows into the nerve supply of the bowel and damages it - this can stop the muscles working

 - a solid mass of indigestible material collects in the bowel (called a bezoar)

 Bowel obstruction is much more common with advanced cancer.
 People who have had surgery or radiotherapy to the tummy (abdomen) are more at risk of developing a bowel obstruction.

 The symptoms include:

 - feeling bloated and full

 - feeling sick